 Working in film (MISSION IMPOSSIBLE, ENTRAPMENT, SAVING PRIVATE RYAN), Television (for the BBC and many other UK TV companies including starring roles in three series and many movies) and theatre (THE ROYAL SHAKESPEARE COMPANY, West End and reperatory companies throughout the UK, performing British and European premieres of works by Donald Margulies, Miguel Pinero, Neil Simon and Lanford Wilson).
 He also became George Stobbart in the BROKEN SWORD series and the American narrator for the TELETUBBIES.

 He now divides his time between the USA and UK with recent UK work including the tour of FRANKIE AND JOHNNY IN THE CLAIR DE LUNE with Kelly McGillis and the 50th Anniversary Season of the Chichester Festival Theatre appearing in Brecht's THE RESISTIBLE RISE OF ARTURO UI directed by Jonathan Church.
 In the USA, TIME STANDS STILL directed by Leslie Martinson for TheatreWorks and most recently the Aurora Theater production of Amy Herzog's AFTER THE REVOLUTION directed by Joy Carlin and where he'll return in the spring of 2015 to perform TALLEY'S FOLLEY again directed by Carlin.

 This year work will finish on the second installment of the fifth BROKEN SWORD and begin on the new Tom Hanks project, HOLOGRAM FOR THE KING, THE WOMAN IN GOLD directed by Simon Curtis and the independent AUGUST FALLS with Sam Hancock again at the helm.
-2014 will also see him bringing Simon Brett's CHOPPED HAMLET to the Santa Fe University of Art and Design, the release of the independent sci-fi thriller, BUTTERFLY as well as his feature directorial debut, AFTER EVER AFTER.
+2014 will also see him bringing Simon Brett's CHOPPED HAMLET to the Santa Fe University of Art and Design and the release of the independent sci-fi thriller, ALIEN STRAIN as well as his feature directorial debut, AFTER EVER AFTER.